-An experimental submarine, the "Siren II", with a very experienced crew is sent to find out what happened to the "Siren I", mysteriously disappeared in a submarine rift.
+An experimental submarine, the "Siren II", is sent to find out what happened to the "Siren I", which has mysteriously disappeared in a submarine rift.
 Things go awry when they begin to find...

-An experimental submarine, the "Siren II", with a very experienced crew is sent to find out what happened to the "Siren I", mysteriously disappeared in a submarine rift.
-Things go awry when they begin to find things that shouldn't be there...Written by
+An experimental submarine, the "Siren II", is sent to find out what happened to the "Siren I", which has mysteriously disappeared in a submarine rift.
+Things go awry when they begin to find things that shouldn't be there.Written by

 Luis Carvacho <email@example.com>